em-cl/IoT-Project/README.md

 this diagram shows how to connect the sensors to the pico. optionally use the Male to Female cables for the `rotary encoder`.
 ![IoTProjBoard_bb](https://github.com/em-cl/IoT-Project/assets/76754841/b61a564a-2a5f-4c7b-881e-d5b7ed3a0e66)

->In order to see changes when you program the microphyton code turn on autosave in vs code and develeoper mode in the PyMakr tab.
+>In order to see changes when you program the MicroPython code turn on autosave in vs code and develeoper mode in the PyMakr tab.

 Calculate electricity.

 ## Platform
 As previously mentioned im using a .Net stack with Blazor Server frontend.
-It is secure near native performance and helps redering interactive websites with low bandwidth. i choose this solution because i whanted to code a scalable project with a responsive dashboard without relying on javascript frameworks like React or Vue.
+It is secure near native performance and helps redering interactive websites with low bandwidth.
+I choose this solution because I wanted to code a scalable project with a responsive dashboard without relying on javascript frameworks like React or Vue.
 I also tried using a Clean architecture with DDD typical for microservices for the first time to improve code quality and learn how it works, you can read more [Here](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice.) if you are interested.
-im hosting the software on my laptop. it should work well for most enviorments if you whant to put it on a server, because core is cross platform.
+I am hosting the software on my laptop.
+It should work well for most enviorments if you whant to put it on a server, because core is cross platform.
-This project will work as intended without much effort if published on a iis server. the recomended docker image is linux if you want to try docker support.
+This project will work as intended without much effort if published on a IIS server.
+The recomended docker image is Linux if you want to try docker support.

 ## Code examples
-From the pico WH to the dashboard a http get request are sent containing data from the sensors.
+From the pico WH to the dashboard, a http GET request are sent containing data from the sensors.
 The wireless protocol used is Wifi.
-The transport layer protocol used is TCP. i choose to use this to easily communicate between my laptop and pico like any other api.
+The transport layer protocol used is TCP.
+I choose to use this to easily communicate between my laptop and pico like any other api.
-The low extra cost of free motivates use of the powerhungry wifi in my home enviorment since the IoT device don´t need to run on battery. it can live in a power jack coupeld with a transformer to reduce the voltage and talk on the home wifi.
-To not use a battery increases the lifetime of the IoT device and reduces e waste. the range of the wifi likely covers the entire home enviorment and intended use case.
+Using wifi in a home is likely free and motivates use of the powerhungry wifi on the Pico, since the IoT device don´t need to run on battery. it can live in a power jack coupeld with a transformer to reduce the voltage and talk on the home wifi.
+To not use a battery increases the lifetime of the IoT device and reduces e waste.
+The range of the wifi likely covers the entire home enviorment and intended use case.

 **Getting sensor data**

-Micro Python code
+MicroPython code

 Every 3 seconds measurements are recorded.
-The rotary encoder adjusts how many measurements are collected before a HTTP request request is sent. this is the code for the rotary encoder.
+The rotary encoder adjusts how many measurements are collected before a HTTP request is sent.
+This is the code for the rotary encoder that adjusts measurements collected.
 ```Python
 def rotaryComponent():
     #constants